Martchus/syncthingtray/README.md

 Plasma are required as well.
 Additionally, the Plasmoid requires Qt 5.12 or newer.
 To skip building the Plasmoid, add `-DNO_PLASMOID:BOOL=ON` to the CMake arguments.

+---

+The following Boost libraries are required: `Boost.Process`, `Boost.Filesystem`

-The launcher uses by default `Boost.Process` to handle sub processes correctly (and avoid leftover processes).
+The launcher uses the Boost libraries by default to handle sub processes correctly (and avoid leftover processes).
-Add `-DUSE_BOOST_PROCESS:BOOL:OFF` to the CMake arguments get rid of the dependency.
+Add `-DUSE_BOOST_PROCESS:BOOL:OFF` to the CMake arguments get rid of the dependency to Boost libraries.
 This disables handling sub processes and `QProcess` (from Qt Core module) is used instead.

+---

 It is also possible to build only the CLI (syncthingctl) by adding `-DNO_MODEL:BOOL=ON` and `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.
 Then only the Qt modules core,